 FAIR'N GREEN deepens the cooperation with pesticide experts Lars Neumeister

-Since 2014 the FAIR and GREEN e.V. cooperates successfully with the pesticide expert Lars Neumeister, publisher of “Pesticides Black list” for Greenpeace.
+Since 2014 the FAIR and GREEN e.V. association cooperates successfully with the pesticide expert Lars Neumeister, publisher of the “Pesticides Black list” for Greenpeace.
 More recently Mr. Neumeister is also a member of the association's advisory board and advises wineries on questions of sustainable plant protection.

 Within the framework of FAIR'N GREEN, the association works with Mr. Neumeister on a modern method (Toxic Load Indicator) to evaluate and compare the potentially harmful effects of plant protection products to humans and the environment.
 The aim of this approach is to minimize the input of environmental toxins and to protect consumers as well as operators from negative environmental effects.
 FAIR'N GREEN is successfully pursuing an innovative method for the optimization of plant protection.
 It can be applied by all wineries, no matter which development level they are currently applying.
-The use of the Toxic Load Indicator, allows a neutral comparison of biological and conventional plant protection.
+The use of the Toxic Load Indicator allows a neutral comparison of biological and conventional plant protection.
 It is found that the biologically-operating wineries mostly achieve very low toxicity assessments.
-However, it is also shown that even nominally, conventional wineries, can achieve a very low toxicity value, if managed which are competent and environmentally friendly.
-Due to the overall average toxicity of the copper supplements used in organic cultivation, it is possible that some 'conventional' plants even fall below this value.
+However, it is also shown that even nominally conventional wineries, can achieve a very low toxicity value, if managed which are competent and environmentally friendly.
+Due to the overall average toxicity of the copper supplements used in organic cultivation, it is possible that some 'conventional' wineries even fall below this value.

 Therefore, FAIR'N GREEN is consciously working with modern ecologically operating as well as and modern 'conventional' operating wineries.
 The association does not believe in the sole comparison or distinction, biological vs. conventional handling, especially in the field of plant protection.